hence-io/hence-comp/blogs/working-with-polymer-and-es6/2-getting-started/README.md

 npm init && bower init
 ```

+These commands will ask you some attributes to fill in for each of the package files, but you can likely just spam
+the Enter key for the sake of this sample.

+**Why are we doing this?**

+In order to actually make use of NPM & Bower, you need a ```package.json``` to add and manage your NPM dependencies,
+and a ```bower.json``` to add and manager your bower dependencies.
+In addition when you do fill these out in more
+detail, they are what define a package you may be publishing to the network for others to consume later on.

 ### Dependencies

 With your blank project ready to go, now we'll look at the essential dependencies you need to start